cybervisiontech/cdap-packs/etl-pack/README.rst

 ~~~~~~~~~~

 DictionarySink can be used to fill dictionaries with data available for lookup during transformation part
 of subscription ETL.
 It can be used in both batch and real-time.
-Treating static reference feed the same way
-as normal feed allows user to use it to fill dictionary to be used by other subscriptions and also write
-its data into external destinations supported by any other type of sink.

 DictionarySink takes dictionary name and field name to be used as key for lookup as the configuration::